-Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
+Question tive content Number uality of written communication will be assessed in this answer nds i, ii and iii) 5 (c) ative content AO1 The m ain reasons include: • Guru Nanak encouraged 'the way of the householder' • it follows the example of the Gurus it is a secure place to raise children • it is where children learn their faith approaches are possible and must be marked according to the levels.
+If re unsure of the validity of an answer, it must be sent to review.
 Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief reasons • or a developed reason The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue The answer is likely to be in basic English.
+The skills needed to produce effective writing will not normally be present.
+The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
+High incidence of syntactical and/or spelling errors.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasonsor a developed reason The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
+Frequent Level 3 5-6 syntactical and/or spelling errors are likely to be present.
+A more developed understanding of the issue is shown typically by: Level 3 5-0 using three brief reasons or a fully developed reason or two reasons with one developed The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by referring to two views: • using four brief reasons • or two developed reasons • or two reasons with one fully developed • or three reasons with one developed • or a comprehensive explanation using one reason only The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
+Level 4 7-8 A clear understanding of the issue is shown typically by referring to two views: using four brief reasons or two developed reasons or two reasons with one fully developed or three reasons with one developed or a comprehensive evaluation using one reason only or a comprehensive explanation using one reason only The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.